 Simon has written a number of books and papers both in his role as an industrial chemist and for The Scout Association.
 In the latter role, Simon wrote and edited books including the Beaver Scout Programme Book, the Beaver Scout Log Book (which was published in both English and Welsh), and contributed or co-wrote the Cub Scout Powerpack amongst others.
 Simon also produced papers on Child Safeguarding and Volunteer Recruitment for The Scout Association as well as producing numerous training packages for the Scouts on similar subjects.

-As a school governor, Simon has increased the participation of young people with school governance and broken down barriers between the governors and the children to create direct links between the children and the running of their school.
-In addition Simon has led work to improve communications between the school and parents to build strong school-parent partnerships to benefit the education of the children.
+As a school governor, Simon has increased the participation of young people with school governance and has broken down barriers between the governors and the children to create direct links between the children and the running of their school.
+In addition Simon has led work to improve communications between the school and parents in order to build strong school-parent partnerships to benefit the education of the children.
 Simon has undertaken training to ensure safer recruitment within schools and has developed an understanding of the current Multi-Academy Trusts as part of current changes in the educational landscape within the UK.

 Simon has a Ph.D. from Brunel University.
-Having undertaken research in surface chemistry, his Ph.D. thesis considered The Reactivity of Methane and Other Gasses towards Magnesium Oxide Surfaces, As part of this Simon developed novel methods of surface analysis using FTIR methods and XPS as well as drawing conclusions about the reactivity of surfaces to specific gasses.
+Having undertaken research in surface chemistry, his Ph.D. thesis considered The Reactivity of Methane and Other Gasses towards Magnesium Oxide Surfaces.
+As part of this, Simon developed novel methods of surface analysis using FTIR methods and XPS as well as drawing conclusions about the reactivity of surfaces to specific gasses.
 Simon lived and worked across Europe building relationships and developing business for a specialist analytical company.
 During his time living in The Netherlands, Simon volunteered as a Scout Leader in both The Netherlands and in Germany.
 More recently Simon has undertaken training in Prince 2 methodology and GDPR regulations.